 - Helps build your brand image: It builds and reinforces your brand image.
 From regularly appearing on your followers’ homepages, to creating Boards that reflect your brand identity; it is the perfect platform to tell customers who you are and what you’re about, visually.

 - For inspiration: One main reason to use Pinterest is for inspiration.
-People want to find and share ideas, which shows that there’s good potential to find a new brand, concept, or product through Pinterest.
+People want to find and share ideas, which shows that there’s good potential to find a new brand, concept, or product, through Pinterest.

 How To Use Pinterest

 Pinterest is fairly simple to use.
-Users:
+On Pinterest users can:

 The homepage and feed is the place to discover what followers are doing and what the platform thinks users will be interested in, based on their own Pins and Boards.
-Here, users can also search keywords to seek inspiration, re-pin and discover users that they might want to follow, i.e. you.
+Here, users can also search for keywords to seek inspiration, re-pin and discover users that they might want to follow, i.e. you.

 How to Get Started With Pinterest